paul-bailey/EvilCandy/Tutorial.rst

    for an exponent indicates a base 10 float.
  * A number beginning with a '0' otherwise indicates a base 8 (octal) number, and it will be interpreted as an integer.
- * The remaining valid numerical representations--those begining with '1' through '9' and continuing with '0' through '9'--indicate a base 10
+ * The remaining valid numerical representations--those beginning with '1' through '9' and continuing with '0' through '9'--indicate a base 10
    (decimal) number, and they will be interpreted as an integer.

 .. note::
-        As of 12/2023, EvilCandy's assembler does not optimize compound statements that happen to be all literals.  ``1+2`` will be interpreted as two separate tokens, and the addition will be performed on them in the byte code at execution time.
+        As of 12/2023, EvilCandy's assembler does not optimize compound statements that happen to be all literals.  ``1+2`` will be interpreted as two separate numbers, and the addition will be performed on them in the byte code at execution time.

 Keyword Tokens